aljedaxi/zettel/pages/z_the_nooscope_manifested.md

 title: The Nooscope Manifested
 ---

+## language

+parameters and hyperparameters
+: The parameters of a model that are learnt from data are called ‘parameters’, while parameters that are not learnt from data and are fixed manually are called ‘hyperparameters’ (These determine number and properties of the parameters).
 ## the optical instrument acted as knowledge magnification insofar as it expanded the realm of digestible data; [thence, equivalence classes].
 ##
 > In the same way that the lenses of microscopes and telescopes are never perfectly curvilinear and smooth, the logical lenses of machine learning embody faults and biases.
 To understand machine learning ... is to study the degree by which social data are diffracted and distorted by these lenses.